theforeman/kafo/README.md

 ```

 If there's no primary group a new one is created for you and it does not have
 any parameter.
-This mean when user enters module configuration he or she will
+This means when a user enters the module configuration he or she will
-see only subgroups in menu (no parameters until a particular subgroup is entered).
+see only subgroups in the menu (no parameters until a particular subgroup is entered).
-If there is no group in documentation a new primary group is created and it
+If there is no group in the documentation a new primary group is created and it
-holds all module parameters (there are no subgroups in module configuration).
+holds all module parameters (there are no subgroups in the module configuration).

 ## Conditional parameters in interactive mode

-You can also define conditions to parameter and their groups.
+You can also define conditions to parameters and their groups.
 These conditions
-are evaluated in interactive mode and based on the result they are displayed
+are evaluated in interactive mode and are based on the results which are then displayed
 to the user.
 You can use this for example to hide mysql_* parameters when
 $db_type is not set 'mysql'.
 Let's look at following example